Updated: July 14, 2023 |

 • Research and development efforts such as product testing.

-Breaking these processes down and analyzing cost drivers allows for greater control over financial decisions and better visibility into how funds are used.
+Breaking these processes down and identifying cost drivers allows for greater control over financial decisions and better visibility into how funds are used.

 What’s a cost driver?

-Cost drivers are the factors that influence the cost of doing business, from production and manufacturing to marketing and hiring.
+A cost driver is a factor that influences the cost of doing business, from production and manufacturing to marketing and hiring.
 Examples of cost drivers include:

 • The number of units produced in a period